 From the Studio to Farming; Meet Gospel Artist Gloria Muliro Poultry Farming Business

 Busy.
 Busy.
 Busy.
-That’s the melody that gospel musician Gloria Muliro sings, not in the studio, but, on her farm in Juja Kiambu County.
+That’s the melody that gospel musician Gloria Muliro sings, not in the studio, but, on her Poultry Farming Business in Juja Kiambu County.

 “These birds keep me really busy.
 Though I have a farm manager, I like to be involved as much as I can.
 When I come here, there’s so much to do, I have no time to waste,” she tells Smart Harvest.
 She drives here once a week for routine tour of the farm.